dalenewman/Transformalize/Articles/TransformalizeNorthWind.md

 ...
 </code></pre>

-Instead of getting order details (data), you get the schema.
+Instead of getting order details (the records), you get the schema.
 Add the fields section to your arrangement like this:

 ```xml
 <cfg name="NorthWind">